simplicitesoftware/documentation/docs/documentation/misc/projects-git-repositories.md

 Platform repositories
 ---------------------

-The Simplicité platform is provided in the `platform` domain in two packaging:
+The Simplicit&eacute; platform is provided in the `platform` domain in two packaging:

 - **Instance template** packages (versions 3.0 an above)
 - Legacy **setup** packages (for versions 2.x and 3.x only)